threefoldtech/info_grid/src/documentation/system_administrators/pulumi/pulumi_deployment_details.md

       ip_range: 10.1.0.0/16
 ```

-Now, that we created the scheduler, we can go ahead and create the network resource `grid:internal:Network`.
-Please note that the network depends on the scheduler's existence.
-If we remove it, the scheduler and the network will be created in parallel, that's why we have the `dependsOn` section.
-We then proceed to specify the network resource properties, e.g. the name, the description, which nodes to deploy our network on, the IP range of the network.
-In our case, we only choose one node.

 To access information related to our deployment, we set the section **outputs**.
 This will display results that we can use, or reuse, while we develop our infrastructure further.

 ```yaml